ethz-coss/O2H_BCN/README.md

 # O2H_BCN

-**Spatial econometrics to estimate traffic reduction by transforming office space into housing and other land uses: The case for Barcelona**
+#**Spatial econometrics to estimate traffic reduction by transforming office space into housing and other land uses: The case for Barcelona**

-\begin{highlights}
+# Highlights
-\item {Developed a spatial econometric model to estimate OD traffic matrices in Barcelona.}
+- Developed a spatial econometric model to estimate OD traffic matrices in Barcelona.
-\item {Built a non-parametric SLX model with spatial lagged effects using gradient boosting.}
+- Built a non-parametric SLX model with spatial lagged effects using gradient boosting.
-\item {Matched the accuracy of common spatial autoregression models with more flexibility.}
+- Matched the accuracy of common spatial autoregression models with more flexibility.
-\item {Estimated traffic after converting offices into housing and other uses in Barcelona.}
+- Estimated traffic after converting offices into housing and other uses in Barcelona.
-\item {Discovered that densification may reduce vehicle flows despite increased population.}
+- Discovered that densification may reduce vehicle flows despite increased population.

 ![Results](fig_graph_abstr.drawio_v10.jpg)